 What are the options for surgical hernia repair?

 In general, there are several options available, but in our opinion, there is no “one size fits all approach”.
-In general, two major categories exist, laparoscopic and open repairs, as well as mesh and mesh free repairs.
+In general, two major categories exist, laparoscopic and open repairs, as well as mesh and no mesh hernia repair.

 Mesh or no to mesh hernia surgery?

-We are not advocates of mesh repairs in our practice is data suggests over 50% of those implanted with mesh, have significant issues resulting from the implant, such as chronic pain and infection or foreign body reaction to the mesh.
+We are not advocates of mesh repairs in our practice.
+Data suggests over 50% of those implanted with mesh have significant issues resulting from the implant, such as chronic pain and infection or foreign body reaction to the mesh.
 In fact, a large part of our practice is based on the removal of previously implanted mesh and redo repairs.

 If we do implant mesh in our practice, we use what is called a biologic mesh.
 This is a specialized type of mesh that becomes part of your body, and infiltrated with your own tissue.
 The reason this mesh is not widely used in practice, has much to do with cost reasons.
 It is far more costly than conventional mesh, but we feel the benefits are worth the cost.